LXCoding/Spritesheeter/README.md

 # Spritesheeter
-Generate spritesheets from source folder contents
+Generate spritesheets of multiple png from source folder contents

 # Installation
 Copy main.py anywhere you like.